hristogochev/merkle_hash/README.md

 let master_hash = tree.main_node.hash;
 ```

-#### Traverse a directory tree, getting the hash of each file and directory
+Traverse a directory tree, getting the hash of each file and directory:

 ```rust,no_run
 use merkle_hash::merkle_tree::MerkleTree;